qadron/toq/README.md

 It's capable of:

  - performing and handling a few thousand requests per second (depending on call size, network conditions and the like)
- - TLS encrytion (with peer verification)
+ - TLS encryption (with peer verification)
  - asynchronous and synchronous requests
  - handling server-side asynchronous calls that require a block (or any method that requires a block in general)
  - token-based authentication